aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/08-create-team-dev-environments.md

 4. Select the appropriate AWS region.
 5. Navigate to **`VPC`**.
 6. Select **`Your VPCs`**.
-7. Select the unnamed VPC and assign the same name as used in the Network AWS account.
+7. Select the unnamed VPC and assign the same name as used in the **Network - Prod** AWS account.
 For example, **`base-dev`**.
 8. Select **`Subnets`**.
-9. Update the **`Name`** field of each private subnet to match the name of the private subnet as it's configured in the `Network` AWS account.
-You can open another icognito or similar browser session to view the `Network` account's resources. **Caution:** The subnets may not be listed in the same order in both AWS accounts by default.
+9. Update the **`Name`** field of each private subnet to match the name of the private subnet as it's configured in the **Network - Prod** AWS account.
+You can open another icognito or similar browser session to view the **Network - Prod** AWS account's resources. **Caution:** The subnets may not be listed in the same order in both AWS accounts by default.
 10. You can optionally apply the same naming alignment for route tables.